averbraeck/dsol/docs/3-basics/input-parameters.md

 ## Retrieving sub-parameters with dot notation

-Suppose we have an `InputParameterMap` for the DSOLModel that contains a sub-map called "other".
+Suppose we have an `InputParameterMap` for the DsolModel that contains a sub-map called "other".
 In the 'other' map, there is a length of type Length called "length".
 We want to know the si-value of the entered length.
 The code below goes down the tree step by step...

 ```java
 InputParameterMap subMap =(InputParameterMap) this.inputParameterMap.get("other");